Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 Geometic algebra code
 - each circle is defined by 9 values in conformal geometry (CGA).
 It can be precalculated and cached.
 The code is optimized by Gaalop/Maxima (Maxima is an optimizer for symbolic algebra)
 - the point pair is the wedge product of the two circles
-- the angles are calculated by the usual atan2 to get 360 degree angles in all quadrants.
-Instead of the cross product, the outer (=wedge) product is used
+- the angles are calculated by atan2 to get 360 degree angles in all quadrants

 # C parameter
 Configuration has three parts: